 “Are these unhealthy foods?”

 So often, parents ask themselves this question as they’re walking through the grocery aisle.
-But do we really know what foods to never eat?
-Yes, we know fried food and junk food is bad for you, but what else?
+While we know that fried foods and junk food are unhealthy, there are a lot of seemingly healthy foods packed with bad-for-you ingredients.

-And, when it comes to kids, they might not understand why things are or aren’t healthy.
-Some kids are only just outgrowing putting non-food objects in their mouths!
+And when it comes to kids, they might not understand why things are or aren’t healthy.
+They are just focused on the taste, and well, some children are only just outgrowing putting non-food objects in their mouths!
 But, there are some foods kids simply shouldn’t put in their mouths, either.

-You know French fries are bad for you, but what else should you avoid?
+You know French fries are bad for your kids, but there’s also one key ingredient you should avoid.

 - Sugary cereals.
 Used as a preservative.